- CEMC Home

 The CEMC welcomes students and teachers to the University of Waterloo campus throughout the year for a variety of stimulating and enjoyable enrichment activities.
 CEMC faculty members also enjoy visiting schools to share their passion for mathematics and computer science.

 Opportunities For Students

 Math Circles is a weekly enrichment activity for students in grades 6 to 12 organized by the Faculty of Mathematics at the University of Waterloo.

-The CEMC Workshop in Computer Science for Young Women is a unique opportunity for selected female students from across Canada.
-The workshop's purpose is to spark interest in computer science among young high school girls.
-Workshops are held every May and June.
+Seeing Possibilities and Rewards in Computer Science (SPARCS) is a workshop that provides a unique opportunity for selected female students and people of other under-represented genders, from across Canada.
+The workshop's purpose is to spark interest in computer science among young high school students.
+Workshop is held in May.

 Programming Challenge for Girls (PC4G) is a workshop designed to introduce programming to Grade 10 girls who have never programmed before.
 By the end of the day, students will have learned the basics of object-oriented programming through a hands-on tutorial and challenge.